What this article covers:

-This guide will show you how to create a roadmap in Asana and use Unito to keep it in sync with progress made by technical teams in GitHub.
+This guide will show you how to create a roadmap in Asana and use Unito to keep it in sync with the progress made by technical teams in GitHub.

 How to build a live Asana-GitHub product roadmap

-1) Sync your GitHub projects
+1) Sync your GitHub repos

-For each Github repository, you wish to track from Asana, create a Sync in Unito.
+For each Github repository, you wish to track from Asana, create a flow in Unito.
 This will create a new project in Asana for each of your Github repositories, and in it you’ll find all the open issues.

 2) Create a Roadmap project in Asana

 Now as a Product Manager you'll want to have a clear overview of who is working on what and where the product is heading.
-For that you can create a project in Asana that will gather together all the tasks related to your product.
+For that, you can create a project in Asana that will gather together all the tasks related to your product.

 At Unito, we have a "Roadmap" project that feeds on several backlog projects (eg. dev backlog, marketing backlog).
 We periodically review these backlogs and fill in the roadmap with upcoming tasks.
 We use sections to separate chunks of upcoming months.